Jump toRotations | Call schedule

 Call schedule

 Overnight call is done by our PGY1 and PGY2 residents.
-We have two residents on-call at any one time – one in the ER and one on the inpatient unit.
+We have two residents in house at any one time – one in the ER and one on the inpatient unit.

 PGY1 residents cover the inpatient psychiatry service at night using a night-float system in which residents rotate onto the night shift for either one or two weeks before rotating back to the day shift.
 There is usually no overnight call on internal medicine and neurology.

-PGY2 residents cover the ER at night during the week and on the weekend.
+PGY2 residents cover the ER during the week and on the weekend.
 Overnight call for the PGY2 residents occurs less than once a week on average.
+For the 2023-2024 academic year we are trialing a night-float system for the ER.

 There is no required call for PGY3s and PGY4s.
 During their evenings and weekends, residents may moonlight or pursue other interests.